abhishekvp/parallelepipedClassifier/README.md

 Parallelepiped Classifier Web Application for Image Classification
 ------------------------------------------------------------------
-The WebApp is written in PHP and Java.
-It makes use of HTML5 Canvas to interactively help the user create the Sample Data File.
+Parallelepiped Classifier uses a Supervised Classification approach.
+So it requires training data to be able to classify pixels into classes.
+This WebApp is written in PHP and Java.
+It makes use of HTML5 Canvas to interactively help the user create the Training Data File(Sample Data File).

-PHP is used to upload the input image, create the sample  data file and finally render the classified image.
-Java is used to create the Signature File and process the image using that file to generate the classified output image.
+PHP is used to upload the input image, create the Training Data File(Sample Data File) and finally render the classified image.
+A java program(used as jar) is used to create a Signature File from the Training Data File and process the image using that file to generate the classified output image.

 Requirements to deploy the application:
 * JDK